JonDunlap/My-Mac-Setup/README.md

 **Visual studio code**

 - VS Code is a multi-purpose editor allowing you to work with various code languages.
-It is fully customizable and can be enhance with many different packages extending it's usability.
+It is fully customizable and can be enhance with many different packages extending its usability.
   - Download and install from [Microsoft's Website](https://code.visualstudio.com)
   - Gist with user settings located [here](https://gist.github.com/JonDunlap/4bbbd69462aed57daeda4ecc157173f9)
-  - Follow instructions [here](https://code.visualstudio.com/docs/setup/mac) to make VS Code accesible from the terminal
+  - Follow instructions [here](https://code.visualstudio.com/docs/setup/mac) to make VS Code accessible from the terminal

 **MacUpdater**